trangdata/tpot-fss-ms/manuscript.md

 Our main goal is to test the performance of methods to identify features that discriminate between groups and optimize the classification accuracy.

 ### Simulated data
-We compare the accuracy of each method for *r* = 100 replicate simulated data sets with moderate interaction effect where *bias* = 0.4.
+We compare the accuracy of each method for *r* = 100 replicate simulated data sets with moderate interaction effect.
 These values of the effect size in the simulations generate adequately challenging data sets so that the methods' accuracies stay moderate and do not cluster around 0.5 or 1.
 Each replicate data set is split into training and holdout.
 The TPOT-DS, standard TPOT and XGBoost models are built from the training dataset, and the trained model is then applied to the independent holdout data to obtain the generalization accuracy.